 Bottom line: An efficient and precise cross-country minded trail bike.

-You can thank Specialized's Trail 29 geometry for making the 2017 Camber Comp one of those 29ers that doesn't feel like one.
-It's a nimble and composed bike, trimming lines on the trail with the precision of a paring knife.
-It's comfortable, efficient and versatile.
-But the Camber approaches its limit on technical trail sooner than we'd like, even for its trail-light application.
-A dropper post would push it into the harder-charging territory, but we'd still classify it on the cross country end of the trail bike spectrum.
+Specialized's cross-country leaning Camber Comp climbs like a dream and descends reasonably well, but hits its technical limits sooner than we'd like.
+Its airy and nimble nature is too easily rattled, even taking into account its intended light-trail application.
 The Camber's most impressive trait is how consistently good it is on almost every aspect of the trail.
 It accelerates rapidly, holds speed reasonably, climbs efficiently, handles sharply and gets the job done on the downhills.
 These performance characteristics pair with solid specifications to make the Camber ready to roll out of the box and onto the trails without a glut of immediate upgrades.
 As a result, its $2,500 price tag is a decent value.

 Our Analysis and Hands-on Test Results

-We bought five trail bikes and assembled a team of four test riders to rally them for six weeks — all to help you find your ideal ride.
-We raced the Specialized Camber Comp 29 against the Trek Fuel Ex 7 29, Santa Cruz Tallboy D 29, Niner Jet 9 1-Star NX1 and Giant Anthem 2, scoring them on fun factor, build quality and climbing and descending abilities.
-The Camber earns a 73 of 100.
-Find out all the gritty, greasy details of the process in our How We Tested article.
+We bought five short travel trail bikes and assembled a team of four test riders to rally them for six weeks — all to help you find your ideal ride.
+We raced the Specialized Camber Comp 29 against the 2017 Trek Fuel Ex 7 29, 2017 Santa Cruz Tallboy D 29, 2017 Niner Jet 9 1-Star NX1, and 2017 Giant Anthem 2, scoring them on fun factor, build quality and climbing and descending abilities.
+Then we compared them to every other trail bike we've tested.

 The Camber's compact frame geometry works with its 29" wheels to create a snappy, fast rolling ride.
 This combination of 29er speed and little wheel agility shows you a good time on the trail.
 Two of our testers loved the Camber's poppy, playful disposition right off the bat.
 The comfortable cockpit and balanced feel made them forget they were piloting a new bike on their favorite trails, quite the compliment.
 Our third tester took a little longer to settle in, but he eventually found his balance points and started respecting the bike's performance.
 This tester is firmly anti-2x and missed a dropper post, but he still thinks the Camber was a reasonably fun bike.